yannikbuhl/gie/cran-comments.md

 Second, the package now has vastly expanded functionalities.
 Third, the package now has a streamlined API.

+Also, to comply comments with the comments of the first submission attempt, I have adjusted the LICENCE file and the DESCRIPTION file.

 I have thoroughly tested the package on multiple platforms and R versions, and I believe it meets all CRAN repository guidelines.
 I welcome any feedback or suggestions for improvement.

 Thank you for considering our package for inclusion in the CRAN repository.